breadone/breadone.net/src/content/post/ninth-doctor-p1/index.md

 ![Rose kicks the Autons into the Nestene Consciousness (TS 38:29)](./rose-kick-auton.png)
 <sup>Rose kicks the Autons into the Nestene Consciousness (38:29)</sup>

-Perfectly serviceable.
+Perfectly serviceable to me.
 But like, this is the first one!!
 This was *the* beginning!
 Classic Who had a very different and frankly old vibe to it all, with slower stories, and obviously worse effects and CGI.
 The revival had an opportunity to modernise all of this, and it did it masterfully.
 The story is fast paced and has plenty of intrigue, specifically about the identity and especially the past of the Doctor.

 ## The (Brand New) Doctor
 One of the more challenging things for Davies to introduce was probably the Doctor himself.
 On the one hand, there are so many fans who knew all about him, and this was also of course plenty of people's first Who episode.
 How do you satisfy both of those camps?